feathersjs/docs/guides/migrating.md

 ## Features

+### Schemas and resolvers

+[`@feathersjs/schema`](../api/schema/readme.md) provides a way to define data models and to dynamically resolve them.
+It comes in two main parts:

+- [Schema](../api/schema/schema.md) - Uses [JSON schema](https://json-schema.org/) to define a data model with TypeScript types and basic validations.
+This allows us to:
+- [Resolvers](../api/schema/resolvers.md) - Resolve schema properties based on a context (usually the [hook context](../api/hooks.md)).

+### Custom methods

+Provides a way to expose custom service methods to external clients.
+See the [services API custom method docs](../api/services.md#custom-methods) how to set up custom service methods and the [REST client](../api/client/rest.md#feathersjs-rest-client) and [Socket.io client](../api/client/socketio.md#feathersjs-socketio-client) chapters on how to use them on the client.

 ### Asynchronous setup

 `service.setup`, `app.setup` and `app.listen` now run asynchronously and return a Promise.
 This can be used to initialize database connections, caches etc. in the correct order and before the application starts.
 For more dynamic initialization flows, these methods can also be used with `@feathersjs/hooks`.

-### Custom methods

-See the [services API docs](../api/services.md#custom-methods) how to set up custom service methods and the [REST client](../api/client/rest.md#feathersjs-rest-client) and [Socket.io client](../api/client/socketio.md#feathersjs-socketio-client) chapters on how to use them on the client.

 ### Async hooks